iDecisive/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+The main difference between .forEach() and .map() is their return value. “.forEach()” will return undefined while “.map” returns a new array.

 2. Explain the difference between a callback and a higher order function.

+A callback function is meant to be passed into another function as an argument.
+A higher order function accepts a callback function as an argument.

 3. What is closure?

+A closure is composed of a function within a function; where the inner function may have access to it’s own private variables as well as it’s parent function’s variables.

 4. Describe the four rules of the 'this' keyword.

+Window binding: Whenever none of the other "principles" are followed "this" will refer to the window object.

+Implicit binding: The object to the left of the dot (when the function is invoked) is what "this" refers to.

+Explicit binding: Explicitly stating what "this" references using .call(), .apply() or .bind() where the object referenced is passed as the first argument.

+New binding: This lets you create a new object from a constructor function while passing in arguments.
+The "this" keyword will be bound to the new object.

 5. Why do we need super() in an extended class?

+The function “super()” takes the place of “call()” when dealing with classes.
+It calls outside methods that you wouldn’t usually be able to inside the current context.

 ### Task 1 - Project Set up